Azure/batch-shipyard/recipes/Caffe2-CPU/README.md

 this recipe.

 ### Pool Configuration
-The pool configuration should enable the following properties:
+The pool configuration should enable or set the following properties:
 * `max_tasks_per_node` must be set to 1 or omitted

 Other pool properties such as `publisher`, `offer`, `sku`, `vm_size` and